-Use any software you like, or no software at all, and easily access newsgroups on your computer, smartphone, or mobile device.
+We specialize in providing uncensored access across all of the alt binaries newsgroups.
+Use any software you like, or no software at all, and easily access on any device.

 New to Usenet?
 Learn what it is, how it became the first file sharing network, and why it is still so important today.